learn-academy-2022-echo/week-3-assessment-Hieuhuule/interview-questions.md

 Your answer: I actually don't know much about this, I know it's an unnamed arrow function that you can pass as an argument when doing a component call.

-Researched answer: Anonymous functions are functions without names that are not accessible after it's initial creation unless you assign it to a variable.
-They are executed when the interpreter comes across them.
-This means that you cannot call them before the interpreter has discovered it.
-It also means that nay code that appears tup to that point could potentially alter what goes on inside of an anonymous function.
-Sometimes anonymous functions are called "immediately invoked function expressions (IIFE), pronounced "iffy".
-They are used for code that only needs to run once within a task, rather than repeatedly being called by other parts of the script.
-IIFEs are commonly used as a wrapper around a set of code.
-Any variables declared within that anonymous function are effectively protected from variables in other scripts that might have the same name.
-This is due to the concept of scope.
+Researched answer: Anonymous functions are functions that are not named and executed once the interpreter reads it.
+Thusly, it can't be called again by other parts of the script unless it's assigned it a variable.

 ref: JavaScript & JQuery interacive front-end web development by Jon Duckett